 When you need a quilt design that is fast and fun, spiral quilting is the answer.
 Once you get started, it goes quickly and easily.
 If you want to do this on a large quilt, be sure you have a very large work area because as you can imagine, you are turning the quilt a lot.
 For your first time, try a smaller quilt.
 I am assuming that your quilt is prepared and basted using your favourite methods.
 I recommend spray basting for this, since once you start, you are sewing continuously and you don’t want to stop for pins.

 To begin, choose where the centre of your spiral will be.
 It can be in the centre of the quilt, but it doesn’t have to be.
 It can be a little funky to offset it.
 Once you’ve chosen the centre, you need a circle template.
 Drinking glasses are great for this.
 Trace the circle onto the quilt where you want the spiral centre to be with a marking method that is easily removed.
-I recommend this Clover Pen Style Chaco Liner White*.
+I recommend a chalk marker.

 Using a walking foot and a regular stitch length, begin tracing the circle.
 When you get about 2/3 of the way around, begin to gradually go out from the drawn line.
 Don’t jump out too dramatically, or your spiral will look funny.
 Just ease away slowly.